MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 In the this step, you'll add entities to your data source.
 In Customer Insights, entities are datasets.
 For example, If you have a database that includes multiple datasets, each of those datasets is an entity (an Orders dataset, a Sales dataset, etc.).

-1. Use the power query window shown below to review and possibly configure the data.
-The entities that the system identified in your selected data source will appear on the left (shown in red).
+1. Use the Power Query window shown below to review and possibly configure the data.
+The entities that the system identified in your selected data source will appear on the left (shown in red):

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-configure-edit-queries.png "Edit queries")

+2. In this step you can also edit and transform the data.
+First, choose an entity to edit or transform and then use one of the menus located at top of the Power Query window to find a specific transformation (those are shown in blue above).
+Also note that each transformation will be added as a processing step, as illustrated in green above, which can always be modified as needed.

-   You can add additional entities to your data source by selecting **Get Data**.
+3. Lastly, you can add additional entities to your data source by selecting **Get Data** as shown below in red:

    > [!div class="mx-imgBorder"]
    > ![](media/data-source-get-data.png "Get Data")

-2. In this step you can also edit and transform the data.
-First, choose an entity to edit or transform and then use one of the menus located at top of the Power Query window to find a specific transformation (those are shown in blue above).
-Also note that each transformation will be added as a processing step, as illustrated in the green box, which can always be modified as needed.

-   Optionally, to avoid data-related issues, you should complete the next few transformations.
+Note that the next few transformations are highly recommended:

    - If you are ingesting data from a CSV file and the first row has headers, you should open the **Transform Table** menu and then select the **Use headers as first row** option.